California Innocence Project

-The California Western Innocence and Justice Clinic (IJC), formerly known as the California Innocence Project, is a non-profit organization based at California Western School of Law (CWSL) in San Diego, California, United States, that provides pro bono representation to individuals who are wrongfully convicted with a goal of securing their release from prison.
+The California Innocence Project, was a non-profit organization based at California Western School of Law (CWSL) in San Diego, California, United States, that provided pro bono representation to individuals who are wrongfully convicted with a goal of securing their release from prison.

 History

 The California Innocence Project was founded in 1999 at California Western School of Law in San Diego, California by Director Justin Brooks and Law Professor Jan Stiglitz.
 CIP was the fourth innocence project to form in the United States as part of the national innocence movement.

 In May 2023, Justin Brooks announced his departure from both California Western School of Law and California Innocence Project.

 Alissa Bjerkhoel began as Interim Director after Brook's departure and, in November 2023, was appointed to the judiciary.

-In June 2024, the clinic (formerly known as the California Innocence Project) was renamed California Western Innocence and Justice Clinic (IJC).

-Megan Baca of the California Innocence Advocates (Cal-IA) and her team partnered with CWSL and IJC to continue running the clinic until the newly hired executive director could arrive in July 2024.

-In July 2024, Amy Kimpel began as the executive director of IJC and continues to partner with Baca's team at Cal-IA.

-Case screening

-IJC screens approximately 2,000 claims of wrongful conviction annually.
-Applicants must be incarcerated and must have at least four years remaining on their sentence.
-In such cases, new, strong evidence of innocence must exist.
-IJC only accepts cases where the conviction occurred in the following Southern California counties: